dfns/dfns-api-docs/api-docs/policy-management/README.md

-Policy Management domain responsibilities are:
+Policy Management domain responsibilities are the following:

  - To allow customers to create, update, and read the policies they've created.
  - To ensure that policy updates are stored appropriately and in compliant way.